austint1121/Undiagnosed-ADHD-Identification/README.md

 , [Catboost](Notebooks/Modeling-Catboost.ipynb), and a [Keras neural network](Notebooks/Modeling-Keras.ipynb).
 My [final model](Notebooks/Modeling-Catboost-Tuning.ipynb) is a Catboost model.

 For each model type, created a first simple model, and iterated from it, attempting to optimize the Recall and AUC scores.

 - **Recall** because I don’t want the model to be missing kids that may have, potentially, already been passed over/ignored by doctors.
 - AUC as a more general overview to how my model is doing

 I decided to ignore the accuracy score of this model, since I had a significant class imbalance in my target.

 # Results

 For my final model, I attempted to address the class imbalance issue first, using the random oversampling technique, I then used the [Optuna](https://optuna.readthedocs.io/en/stable/index.html) library to perform hyper parameter tuning on the model.

+On the validation data:

+The final model has an **accuracy of 0.90** -in other words, **the model correctly classifies if a child is diagnosed with ADHD 90% of the time**

+The final model has a **precision of 0.50** —in other words, **when it predicts a child is diagnosed with ADHD, it is correct 50% of the time**.

+The final model has a **recall of 0.86** —in other words, **it correctly identifies 86% of all children diagnosed with ADHD**.

+# Conclusion

+This final model could be used with the survey each year, and the kids who the model flagged as having a high chance of undiagnosed ADHD would then have an email sent to their primary caregiver.
+The email could then explain that their child shows many similarities with those who have been diagnosed with ADHD.
+Resources for ADHD and recommendations on next steps could be included in the email as well.

+If the survey administrators don't want this, there is still value in this model.
+I've shown that it's possible to use machine learning to accurately identify kids with ADHD.
+Not only this, but I've shown it's possible to do this with just survey data, and if you can identify ADHD using survey data, it could be possible to identify other conditions, like depression, anxiety, and autism as well.

+Finally, I've used real data to build this model.
+The model has learned what kids with ADHD may look like, and has used that knowledge to identify others.
+If this were to be deployed, it could serve as a tool for those seeking answers, but unable to see a doctor to get an offical diagnoses.
+Certainly better then a quiz on a random website that has no scientific basis at all.